 Bachelor of Music in Education, minor French, summa cum laude.
 University of North Dakota, Grand Forks.
-1996 Master of Music Education, Kent State University, Kent, Ohio.
+Master of Music Education, Kent State University, Kent, Ohio.
 Level II Certified in the Commonwealth of Pennsylvania to teach Music, K-12.

-Mrs. Ronica Skarphol Brownson
+Ms. Ronica Skarphol Brownson

-Mrs. Brownson is a summa cum laude graduate of the University of North Dakota with a degree in Music Education and a minor in French, and finished a Masters in Music Education (Instrumental) through Kent State University in Ohio in May of 2018.
+Ms. Brownson is a summa cum laude graduate of the University of North Dakota with a degree in Music Education and a minor in French, and finished a Masters in Music Education (Instrumental) through Kent State University in Ohio in May of 2018.
 She has studied clarinet with Elizabeth Rheude and Alan LaFave, and conducting with Dr. John Climer, Dr. James Rodde, Dr. Gordon Brock and in clinic with James Smith, Capt.
 Duane Milburne and Eugene Corporon.
-She has lived and taught in North Dakota, Minnesota, Wisconsin and Pennsylvania and in Paris, France, and will always consider herself a Parisienne at heart.
+She has lived and taught in North Dakota, Minnesota, Wisconsin, and Pennsylvania and in Paris, France, and will always consider herself a Parisienne at heart.
 She speaks fluent French, so requests for Band lessons en francais will be honored enthusiastically.
-Mrs. B has taught all levels from kindergartners through adults, but is thrilled to be teaching middle school, which is her favorite level.
+Ms. B has taught all levels from kindergartners through adults, but is thrilled to be teaching middle school, which is her favorite level.
 (Yes, really.)